Close

 Sim Hound Gloves

-If gloves heaven is a place, Sim Hound would be the most desired entrant to the list.
-The state-of-art glove design has been created with optimum comfort and performance in mind.
-The gloves consist of breathable fabric pieces, elastic materials and premium quality surfaces to give a durable yet high-grip feeling.
+If Gloves Heaven is a place, Sim Hound would be the most desired entrant to the list.
+The state-of-the-art glove design has been created with optimum comfort and performance in mind.
+The gloves consist of breathable fabric pieces, elastic materials and premium-quality surfaces to give a durable yet high-grip feeling.

-The microfibre suede palm has a textured rubberised design that provides tactile grip and feedback when racing.
+The microfibre suede palm has a textured rubberised design that provides a tactile grip and feedback when racing.
 The wrist section is adjustable to ensure that your hands aren’t constricted by any belts and straps.
-Your index finger even has a touch-screen friendly addition to help you navigate your peripheral devices or your phone, for example.
-We definitely recommend checking this accessory out, and if your budget permits, go for it!
+Your index finger even has a touch-screen-friendly addition to help you navigate your peripheral devices or your phone, for example.
+We recommend checking this accessory out, and if your budget permits, go for it!

 IMB Sim Wear